 During marriage, spouses usually share a common pool of assets and resources that is collectively known as ‘property’.
-Family lawyers will explain that the process of divorce has far-reaching financial implications for both partners.
+Family Lawyers Perth will explain that the process of divorce has far-reaching financial implications for both partners.
 If one or both partners own property individually, jointly or along with others, either party is entitled to request a property settlement from the other.
 The objective of the Australian property settlement law is to ensure fair distribution of property after separation and divorce.

 In fact, property settlement laws not only govern marriage but also ‘de facto’ relationships, i.e., couples who live together on a domestic basis.
 In Australia, the Family Law Act of 1975 determines property settlement after divorce or separation.
 Property, in general, may include assets and resources that are owned or controlled by either one of the partners.
 Thus, property may include:

 - Real estate (Houses, apartments, plots and so on)

 - Controlling interests in businesses and companies, shares

 It is a good idea to sort out property settlement in the immediate aftermath of the separation.
 Interest rates may rise or fall, real estate may be sold or controlling business interests may fluctuate.
 Prolonging the decision to sort out your property after divorce often results in confusion, delay and legal wrangling that may lead to increased costs for one or both parties.

 Prompt and efficient property settlement also means that you can get on with living your lives, while being confident that you have received a fair deal.
 To be specific, according to the Australian Family Law Act, married couples must usually submit their applications for property settlement within twelve months of separation.
 This period is extended for two years for couples (same sex or opposite sex) in a de facto relationship.